Why I got a boob job after my mastectomy

 His praising my new improved models made me feel misunderstood entirely.
 He would have made me feel better by complimenting my spirit, my attitude, or my mastectomy humor.
 Admiring my perky silicone?
 Not the way to go.

-Jessica White describes herself as a "very private person," which is why she uses a pseudonym.
+Jessica White, the author of "Why I got a boob job after my mastectomy," describes herself as a "very private person," which is why she uses a pseudonym.
 Jessica lives in Delray Beach, Florida